chenzlabs/offline-aframe/README.md

 `npm install` to install dependencies;
 `npm start` to run at `localhost:8080`, or
 `npm run build` to generate build.js, controllers and fonts directories.

+# Known Issues
+Unfortunately, the list of controller files to preload in `src/preload-controllers.js` (as well as the font files in `src/preload-fonts.js`) and the accompanying preload file map in `src/index.js` are manually generated right now, rather than trying to interrogate the filesystem at build time.